Cirillia/Skyscraper-Puzzle-Solver/README.md

 # Skyscraper-Puzzle-Solver

-This project implements a puzzle solver for a specific 4x4 skyscraper puzzle, where each cell represents the height of a skyscraper (from 1 to 4).
-The objective is to fill the grid such that the number of visible skyscrapers from each direction matches provided clues.
-These clues indicate how many skyscrapers are visible from a particular vantage point (left, right, top, bottom).

-## Project Description
-The skyscraper puzzle solver is designed to determine the arrangement of skyscrapers on a 4x4 grid based on clues provided for each row and column from different perspectives (left, right, up, down).
+This Skyscraper Puzzle Solver is a coding challenge from my bootcamp, designed to showcase my recent learnings in the C programming language and adherence to coding standards.
+The project involves solving a 4x4 Skyscraper puzzle, which is a type of logic game that combines elements of Sudoku with additional visibility constraints.

 The puzzle uses a backtracking approach to explore possible configurations, ensuring each row and column contains unique heights of skyscrapers while satisfying the visibility criteria provided by the input clues.

+## Background
+In the Skyscraper puzzle, each number in the grid represents the height of a building.
+The clues around the grid indicate how many buildings are visible from that vantage point, considering that taller buildings block the view of shorter ones behind them.
+Each row and column must contain unique heights without any repetitions, and the arrangement must adhere to the visibility hints provided from different perspectives: left, right, top, and bottom of the grid.

+For a more detailed introduction, please refer to the RUSH01 document which provides comprehensive insights into the project requirements and constraints.

 ## Example
 Run the program with the specific input format as follows: